matdombrock/sllm/README.md

 Options:
   -v, --verbose               verbose output
-  -x, --max-tokens <number>   maximum tokens to use in response (default: "256") -X, --unlimited             do not limit tokens used in reponse -t, --temperature <number>  temperature to use (default: "0.2") -c, --context <string...>   context to prepend
+  -x, --max-tokens <number>   maximum tokens to use in response (default: "256") -X, --unlimited             do not limit tokens used in response -t, --temperature <number>  temperature to use (default: "0.2") -c, --context <string...>   context to prepend
   -d, --domain <string...>    subject domain to prepend